HELP ! Dust in the microscope !

 3. If the dust is only visible when the microscope is set to REFLECTED light, then the dust is probably on the mirror cube.
 This item sits in the revolving chamber just above the objectives.
 The semi-mirrored cube reflects the light which comes from the bulb at the rear of the microscope, and sends it downwards onto the sample, through the objectives.
 When the light is then returned after being reflected off the sample, it goes straight up (again through the mirror cube) to the eye and the camera.

-4. For both reflected and transmitted light, there is a possibility that there is an unwanted object on the light-bulb, on the diaphragm (which closes down to focus the beam, and also slightly reduces the amount of light) or on one of the neutral-density filters (which cut the light down by measured amounts).
+4. For both reflected and transmitted light, there is a possibility that there is an unwanted object on the LED, on the diaphragm (which closes down to focus the beam, and also slightly reduces the amount of light) or on one of the neutral-density filters (which cut the light down by measured amounts).
 But these would usually be out of focus, and would have to be pretty big to be noticeable.
 The diaphragms and filters for both the transmitted and reflected light paths can be pulled out for ease of cleaning.

 5. Next is the set of objectives.
 If there is dust on an objective, the spot it causes will only be visible for that objective.
 So if the objective is changed and the spot is still there, it's not on an objective.